fzonneveld/sgx-pkcs11/README.md

 PKCS#11 device, where all the keys are protected using the SGX enclave architecture.

+Sealing key is used to protect a root key.
+Root key can be randomly generated, but also loaded using Shamir Seret Sharing Scheme.
+The root key protects all the keys in the DB (sqlite3).
+This design allows a cluster of machines to use the same root key and therefore transfer PKCS#11 objects from one machine to another.

 ## Extended original sgx-pkcs11 with following features: